Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum-complete-transaction

 The above command will locate all unfinished transactions and complete them accordingly.
-It makes package management hassle-free in times of system maintenance.
-You can also clean only the transaction journal files and exit by using the below command.
+It makes package management hassle-free during system maintenance.
+You can also clean only the transaction journal files and exit them by using the command below.

 $ sudo yum-complete-transaction --cleanup-only